Corporate Tax Planning Strategies

 Qualified business income

-Individual taxpayers with qualified business income (QBI) from a pass-through entity (partnership or S corporation) or a sole proprietorship may be entitled to a deduction equal to the lesser of the deductible amount of the QBI or 20% of taxable income.
-The deduction applies to reduce taxable income and is available whether or not the taxpayer itemizes.
+Individual taxpayers with qualified business income (QBI) from a pass-through entity (partnership, LLC, S corporation, trust, or estate) or a sole proprietorship may be entitled to a deduction equal to the lesser of the deductible amount of the QBI or 20% of taxable income.
+The deduction reduces taxable income and is available whether or not the taxpayer itemizes.
 The deduction does not impact the calculation of self-employment tax.

-The deductible amount of QBI is generally 20%.
-However, if the taxpayer’s taxable income (not factoring in the deduction) exceeds $340,100 (for married taxpayers filing jointly) or $170,050 (for all other taxpayers), the deduction is subject to a limitation based on W-2 wages paid by the business.
+For 2026, if the taxpayer’s taxable income (not factoring in the deduction) exceeds $403,500 (for married taxpayers filing jointly) or $201,775 (for all other taxpayers), the deduction is subject to a limitation based on W-2 wages paid by the business.

 Excess business loss

 Taxpayers other than C corporations are not allowed to deduct excess business loss.
-An excess business loss for the tax year is the amount by which aggregate deductions of the taxpayer attributable to trades or businesses of the taxpayer, less the sum of aggregate gross income, exceeds $540,000 (for married taxpayers filing jointly) or $270,000 (for all other taxpayers).
+An excess business loss for the tax year is the amount by which aggregate deductions of the taxpayer attributable to trades or businesses of the taxpayer, less the sum of aggregate gross income plus $512,000 (for married taxpayers filing jointly) or $256,000 (for all other taxpayers), adjusted for 2026 inflation.
 Any excess business loss is carried forward and treated as part of the taxpayer’s net operating loss carryforward in succeeding taxable years.
-Pass-through entities are limited in deducting active business losses against nonbusiness income.
+Pass-through entities are limited in deducting active business losses against non-business income.

 Equipment purchases

-In addition, careful timing of equipment purchases can result in favorable depreciation deductions.
+Carefully timing equipment purchases can result in favorable depreciation deductions.
 In general, under the “half-year convention,” taxpayers may deduct six months’ worth of depreciation for equipment that is placed in service on or before the last day of the tax year.
 If more than 40% of the cost of all personal property placed in service occurs during the last quarter of the year, however, a “mid-quarter convention” applies, which lowers the depreciation deduction.

 Vehicles weighing more than 6,000 pounds

-A popular strategy is to purchase a vehicle for business purposes that exceeds the depreciation limits set by statute (i.e., a vehicle rated more than 6,000 pounds).
-Doing so wouldn’t subject the purchase to the dollar limit for depreciation of passenger vehicles of $11,200 in 2022 (if bonus depreciation is taken, the amounts increase to $19,200).
-For SUVs (rated between 6,000 and 14,000 pounds gross vehicle weight) the expensing amount is limited to $27,000.
+A popular strategy is to purchase a vehicle for business use that exceeds the statutory depreciation limits (i.e., a vehicle rated at more than 6,000 pounds).
+Doing so wouldn’t subject the purchase to the $12,400 depreciation limit for passenger vehicles in 2026 (if bonus depreciation is taken, the limit increases to $20,400).
+For SUVs (rated between 6,000- and 14,000-pounds gross vehicle weight), the expensing limit is $32,000.

 Inventories of subnormal goods

-A business should check for subnormal goods in inventory.
-Subnormal goods are goods that are unsalable at normal prices or unusable in the normal way due to damage, imperfections, shop wear, changes of style, odd or broken lots, or other similar causes, including second-hand goods taken in exchange.
-If a business has subnormal inventory as of the end of the tax year, the taxpayer can take a deduction for any write-downs associated with that inventory provided they offer it for sale within 30 days of the inventory date.
+A business should check its inventory for substandard goods.
+Subnormal goods are goods that are unsalable at normal prices or unusable in the regular way due to damage, imperfections, shop wear, changes of style, odd or broken lots, or other similar causes, including second-hand goods taken in exchange.
+If a business has subnormal inventory at the end of the tax year, the taxpayer can take a deduction for any write-downs associated with that inventory, provided the inventory is offered for sale within 30 days of the inventory date.
 The inventory does not have to be sold within the 30-day timeframe.

-Although significantly limited, business deductions for meal and entertainment expenses are still available in certain circumstances.
+Although limited, business meal deductions are still available in certain circumstances.

 Charitable contributions

 A charitable contribution deduction is available to businesses.
 A corporation is generally allowed to deduct charitable contributions up to 10% of its taxable income for cash contributions.
-Under the CARES Act, the corporate limitation was temporarily increased to 25% of taxable income for cash contributions made in calendar year 2021.
 Contributions from pass-through entities are allocated to individual equity interest holders and are subject to the individual’s limitations.
-An individual is generally allowed to deduct charitable contributions up to 60% of adjusted gross income.
+An individual is generally allowed to deduct charitable contributions up to 60% of adjusted gross income (AGI).
 Certain contributions of property are subject to additional limits as well as additional recordkeeping and substantiation requirements.

 Passive income and S corporations